espoon-voltti/evaka/service/README.md

 ## Debugging integration tests

-At the time being, we use TestContainers for integration tests, so the database lies in a docker container while the tests are executed.
+The database lies in a docker container while the tests are executed.
 You can access the db with eg.

 ```sh
 docker exec -it <container> psql -U evaka_it -d evaka_it